Vengence Is Mine

 “This is for you momma.”
-Tara breathed, as blinding tears streamed from her eyes while levitating, matching Absalom’s elevated height.
-And then she unleashed her light onto her enemy.
+Tara breathed, as blinding tears streamed from her eyes.
+She levitated, matching Absalom’s elevated height.
+Aether unleashed her light on her enemy.

 “ARRRRGGHHHHHH...”
-Absalom roared, the loud sound ebbed and everyone cupped their ears “…I’ll DESTROY YOU AND EVERYONE YOU LOVE!”
+Absalom roared, the sound of her voice is so loud it ebbed and everyone cupped their ears “...I’ll DESTROY YOU AND EVERYONE YOU LOVE!”

 “Not while I’m Aether, you won’t,” Tara swore at her enemy.

-On our way back to Godric’s house, Alcide hit me with some more devastating news.
+On our way back to Godric’s house, Alcide gave me some more devastating news.
 King Godric and Pam were arrested last night by The Authority.
-Why would they arrest Godric and Pam for helping me, I have no fucking clue?
-Besides, I’m the one who killed Paul, Martin, and Roslyn.
-But I know one thing for sure, I’m going to find out about these Authority assholes and set them straight!
+Why would they arrest Godric and Pam for helping me?
+I know one thing for sure, I’m going to find out about these Authority assholes and set them straight!